 Common careers for history graduates

-Though the U.S. Bureau of Labor Statistics (BLS) reports that the 3,320 historians working in the U.S. earned mean annual wages of $57,840 in 2010, the career potential goes far beyond this narrow category.
+The career potential for history majors goes far beyond the field of history.
 According to the American Historical Association, history majors are well positioned to pursue careers in education, research, communications and business.
-Take a look at other popular jobs for history graduates, with 2010 wages reported by the BLS:
+Take a look at other popular jobs for history graduates, with 2017 wages reported by the BLS:

 While some of the careers above require additional training, a history degree serves as a solid foundation for students hoping to get started.